Alamy vs. Getty: Which Stock Site Is Better?

-You may have trouble getting through the screening process, but practice and passion is a big plus.
+You may have trouble getting through the screening process, but practice and passion are a big plus.

-Their strictness in the artistic quality gives you something to boast once your genuine work is accepted.
+Their strictness in artistic quality gives you something to boast about once your genuine work is accepted.

 They say that a picture paints a thousand words, and adding one to any of your projects says a lot about the quality of your work.

 If you seek good-quality pictures for a relatively low price, Alamy is the place to be.